Raggaer/respoe/README.md

 - [x] Retrieve hash value from any reply thread form
 - [x] Retrieve errors from a submitted form

+**Almost all these methods no longer work with the addition of CloudFlare and Google Captcha services...**

 ## Testing

 All methods are testable.
 To run the tests you need to set some environment variables: